 About Anny

-Anny is a 32 year old mommy to two beautiful girls.
-Sofia is her sassy girly girl and Olivia is their 8 week old newborn who loves to be attached to mommy.
+Anny is a mom to two beautiful girls – Sofia and Olivia.
 Anny was born in the Dominican Republic and moved to New Jersey with her family when she was 5.
 She has been a Jersey girl most of my life until two years ago when she moved with her husband to Pittsburgh, where he’s originally from.
 Anny has a career in human resources and was working as a Corporate Recruiter until March when she delivered Olivia.
+Anny loves living in Pittsburgh and exploring the city’s Latin culture.
+She also loves to write and blogging has always been something she has wanted to do!

 Try 3 days before having my 1st child.
 T THREE DAYS.